dherranzf/Elektos-DecentralizeBallots/README.md

 | **Remix**        | A powerful web-based IDE for writing, testing, and deploying smart contracts.                            |

 ### Design Practices
-- **Interface-Driven Design**: Uses the `IVoterRegistry` interface to decouple the `Ballot` contract from specific voter registry implementations.
 - **Factory Pattern**: Simplifies the creation and management of multiple ballots.
+- **Strategy Pattern**: Allows the system to use different voter registry mechanisms (e.g., address-based or token-based) without modifying the core voting logic.
 - **Event Logging**: Implements detailed event logging for all critical operations to enhance transparency and traceability.

 ## 🗂️ Project Structure